TDStrasser/KookaBlockly-Reference/docs/source/display.rst

    :align: center

-The following is an example using the date and time:
+The following is an example to display the time:

 .. figure:: images/display-print-and-example.png
    :width: 400